idchoppers/random/README.md

-# programLibrary
+# playground

-This is a bunch of practice programs that I use to help me learn a language.
-Working on C and Java currently.
+Any and all practice programs I make for any language I choose.

+Languages include:
+ - C
+ - Java
+ - COBOL
+ - Lisp
+ - Anything I feel like